mninja/2022ws_do_robotics/README.md

 - FANUC | The Factory Automation Company - Fanuc. (n.d.).
 Retrieved October 11, 2022, from https://www.fanuc.eu/de/en

 - Robotnik | Robotics applications in agriculture.
 Retrieved October 26, 2022, from https://robotnik.eu/robotics-applications-in-agriculture/

+- RoboticsCareer | These are the 3 Most Advanced Robots of the Future.
+Retrieved November 11, 2022, from [https://www.roboticscareer.org](https://www.roboticscareer.org/news-and-events/news/23031)

+- Sinhgad Institute of Technolgy and Science, Internal Research Journal of Engineering and Technology | Military Robot for Reconnaissance and Surveillance Using Image Processing.
+Retrieved November 11, 2022, from [https://www.academia.edu](https://www.academia.edu/download/53592731/IRJET-V4I5490.pdf)